shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 This really is the last floppy disk label design that Apple made.
 Later labels are text-only and don't wrap around to the back (Mac OS 8 Disk Tools floppy, for example).

 # Where can I download the labels you've made?
-I'll post them at some point.
-Ask me privately and I can share them with you if you'd like.
-The main thing is that I discovered that the labels I made prior to writing this post are subtly *wrong*.
-As in, the Pixelmator canvas should be 1650 pixels by 1650 pixels.
-They're all 1699 pixels by 1699 pixels. *This annoys me greatly.* I will need to fix my templates and re-do all of the labels I've made to this point.
-I'll be able to copy the text boxes over, it's just the proportions and spacing that I will have to tweak to no end to get correct.
+I'm working on re-making my label templates.
+I discovered that the labels I made prior to writing this post are subtly *wrong*.
+Specifically, the template's canvas should be eactly 1650 pixels by 1650 pixels.
+My existing templates are 1699 pixels by 1699 pixels. *This annoys me greatly.* I will need to fix this before I share my templates.

-I made these templates with Pixelmator Classic.
+I made these templates with [Pixelmator Classic](https://www.pixelmator.com/mac/), so the labels are in Pixelmator document format.

 Here's the fist template, [Picasso](/assets/attachments/floppy-disk-labels/Picasso.pxm)